-Clipping in hockey is a penalty that is called when a player purposefully leaves their feet or lowers their body to initiate contact with an opposing player at or below the knees.
+Clipping in hockey is a penalty called when a player purposefully leaves their feet or lowers their body to initiate contact with an opposing player at or below the knees.

 Most commonly, a player called for clipping will be given a minor penalty.
 This means the player will be forced to sit in the penalty box for two minutes.
-During those two minutes, the defenders team will be a man down with only five players on the ice.
+During those two minutes, the offending player’s team will be a man down with only four skaters on the ice.

-Clipping will be considered a major penalty if the player who was clipped suffers injuries in any form.
-Major penalties result in a greater five minute infraction, and the offender’s team will be a man down while the player serves the penalty.
+Clipping can be considered a major penalty if the player who was clipped suffers injuries in any form.
+Major penalties result in a greater five-minute stay in the penalty box, and the offender’s team will be a man down while the player serves the penalty.

-Tripping is when a player purposefully uses their stick or a body part to knock an opposing player off balance.
-Tripping is always considered a penalty and can lead to serious injuries.
+Tripping is when a player purposefully uses their stick or a body part to make a player fall off balance.
+Tripping is considered a penalty and can lead to serious injuries.
 Tripping penalties often occur during break-aways when a defensive player is trailing an offensive player who has the puck.
 The defenseman will purposefully trip the offensive player to eliminate their chance of scoring.
-Tripping destroys the flow of the game and does not set a good example for how hockey should be played.

-In 2014 the NHL changed the “puck-first” rule so now tripping can be called even if the defensive player made contact with the puck first.
+In 2014, the NHL changed the “puck-first” rule so that tripping can now be called even if the defensive player made contact with the puck first.
 However, in regards to a potential scoring situation, if a defensive player trips an offensive player but makes contact with the puck first, a penalty shot will not be awarded.
-The 2014 rule states that a tripping penalty with initial contact made to the puck will only result in a two-minute tripping minor.
+The 2014 rule states that a tripping penalty with initial contact made to the puck will only result in a two-minute minor penalty.